 This is great for texting and using messenger services like What’s App or Facebook Messenger.
 These two apps also allow you to call other people that use the app at no additional cost.

-However, the 2G speeds make it painfully slow to look anything up on the web, load Facebook or try to share your cool pictures of Japan.
+Other plans that offer 2G speeds make it painfully slow to look anything up on the web, load Facebook or try to share your cool pictures of Japan.

-Sprint also offers a good international roaming plan.
 My advice is contact your wireless provider and find out your options.